JoaoPaulo-creator/e-commerce-cart-service/Delelopment_tracking.md

-# Did so far
+# Done so far

 - [x] Create endpoint to create cart and save its items
 - [x] Create endpoint to read all items created
 - [ ] Create endpoint to delete items
 - [ ] Create endpoint to delete the entire cart
-- [ ] Refactor the actual CreateCartController
+- [x] Refactor the actual CreateCartController
+- [ ] Create model to save product category
+- [ ] Create relationship between category and product model